blueeDeveloper/core-concept-js_garbage_collection/README.md

 Memory management in JavaScript is mostly automated, but understanding the Mark-and-Sweep algorithm is crucial for writing memory-efficient code and avoiding leaks.
+JavaScript uses the Mark-and-Sweep algorithm for garbage collection.
+It identifies "reachable" objects starting from the root and "sweeps" away anything left over.
+This effectively handles circular references, but developers should still be wary of global variables and uncleared timers to prevent memory leaks.

 🗑️ Garbage Collection: Mark-and-Sweep
 As of 2026, Mark-and-Sweep remains the standard garbage collection (GC) strategy used by modern engines like V8 (Chrome/Node.js).
 It moves away from the limitations of "reference counting" by focusing on reachability.